 where $T_\text{transit}$ is the approximate time that it takes the flow to take one particle from the inlet to the outlet:

 Here, $L$, $\overline{q}$, and $\overline{d}$ are the total length of the medium, the mean channel flow rate and the mean channel diameter.
-Each particle is initialized as an object at a random boundary node at the entrance and stores its position (floating point), edge number (integer), node number (integer), and whether it is deposited (logical).
+Each particle is initialized as an object at a random inlet boundary node and stores its position (floating point), edge number (integer), node number (integer), and whether it is deposited (logical).
 The node number indicates if a particle has arrived at a junction where the number corresponds to the node and is otherwise set to 0.
-When a particle arrives at a node, it is assigned an edge that connects that node to another node with lower pressure.
-If there are multiple such edges, the edge is picked with a probability that scales with the flow rate of the edge.
+When a particle arrives at a node, it is assigned an edge that connects that node to a node with lower pressure.
+If there are multiple such edges, the edge is picked with a probability that is proportional to the flow rate in the edge.
 The edge number of the particle is then set to reflect its new edge assignment.
 After the particle is assigned an edge, it travels with the channel speed $v_j$ calculated from the flow rate:

 Choosing an appropriately small time step is crucial here, since higher pressure systems have higher mean flow rates and thus higher transport velocities.
 The time step $\Delta t$ must be small enough to get accurate results and to avoid unintentionally large transport distances in a channel.
 While traveling in an edge if the channel shear stress $\tau_j= \tau_w$ is lower than the threshold for deposition $\tau_d$, the particle may deposit with the probability $\theta_d$ at each time step $\Delta t$: